aleph2c/miros/doc/i_mongol_example.rst

 To summarize, we can build two different mesh networks.
 One with routing keys and one for debugging all of the connected state charts spy and trace streams.
-To connect transmit and receive to these networks a statechart will need build build two different transmitters and two different receivers.
-Each receiver will run in it own thread and dispatch the received messages into the connected callbacks.
+To connect, transmit and receive with these networks a statechart will need to build two different transmitters and two different receivers.
+Each receiver will run in its own thread and dispatch the received messages into their connected callback functions.

-In the next section we will connect Gandbold to his brethren using these networks.
+In the next section, we will connect Gandbold to his brethren using these networks.

 .. _i_mongol_example-instrumenting-to-debug-the-botnet: